takashim0101/ashburton_flood_sar_analysis/README.md

 # 🌊 Ashburton Flood SAR Analysis

 ## 🛰️ Overview
-This project implements an end-to-end pipeline to detect flood-affected areas in the **Ashburton region (Canterbury, NZ)** by analyzing **Sentinel-1 SAR imagery** from the May–June 2021 flood event.
+This project implements an end-to-end pipeline to detect flood-affected areas in the **Ashburton region (Canterbury, NZ)** by analysing **Sentinel-1 SAR imagery** from the May–June 2021 flood event.

-It combines advanced geospatial data preprocessing, deep learning, and a robust, containerized architecture to deliver actionable flood mapping and analysis.
+It combines advanced geospatial data preprocessing, deep learning, and a robust, containerised architecture to deliver actionable flood mapping and analysis.

 ---